andypbrowne/andypbrowne/content/blog/cosmos/cosmos.md

 <figcaption>Study for a wordmark</figcaption>
 </figure>
 <figure>
-  {% image "./img053cosmos.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./img053cosmos.jpg", "A line drawing illustration of the voyager spacecraft" %}
 <figcaption>Line drawing of the Hubble Space Telescope</figcaption>
 </figure>
 <figure>
-  {% image "./img052cosmos.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./img052cosmos.jpg", "A line drawing illustration of the Hubble Space telescope" %}
 <figcaption>Line drawing of the Voyager spacecraft</figcaption>
 </figure>
 <figure>
-  {% image "./cosmos-1.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./Cosmos-1.jpg", "An editorial spread with images, text and a prominent COSMOS wordmark" %}
 <figcaption>Editorial Spread 1/4 with finished wordmark</figcaption>
 </figure>
 <figure>
-  {% image "./cosmos-2.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./Cosmos-2.jpg", "An editorial spread with images, text and a prominent pullquote that says We Are Star Stuff" %}
 <figcaption>Editorial Spread 2/4</figcaption>
 </figure>
 <figure>
-  {% image "./cosmos-3.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./Cosmos-3.jpg", "An editorial spread with images, text and an image with a commet filling the sky behind a hot air ballon" %}
 <figcaption>Editorial Spread 3/4</figcaption>
 </figure>
 <figure>
-  {% image "./cosmos-4.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./Cosmos-4.jpg", "An editorial spread with images, text and an images of astronomers looking through telescopes" %}
 <figcaption>Editorial Spread 4/4</figcaption>
 </figure>